This article was last updated Nov. 22, 2023.

 The focus of traditional health and well-being programs is on encouraging physical activity and healthy eating.
-But, stress can directly impact your employees’ physical health — and nearly half of employees are stressed about their finances, according to PwC’s annual employee financial wellness survey External Site.
+But, stress can directly impact your employees’ physical health — and more than half of employees are stressed about their finances, according to PwC’s annual employee financial wellness survey External Site.

 When your employees are stressed about their finances, they’re less productive and more likely to take time off to deal with financial matters, seek a job with higher compensation and cite health issues caused by financial stress.

 See how your employees’ financial stress can impact your company — and learn what you can do to help.